 Practicing with a metronome is an essential part of mastering rhythm.
-A metronome can help build timing, consistency and musicality.
+A metronome can help build timing, consistency, and musicality.
 Getting used to the feel of practicing to a steady pulse will also help prepare you for performances and recording sessions.

 As much as metronomes help to improve rhythm, some musicians end up relying too much on them and using them as a crutch.
 This invariably translates into messy playing whenever a metronome is unavailable, such as during improvisation.
 To train your internal clock so that this doesn’t happen, try removing beats while still staying on time.

-As musicians, we are often asked to play in specific tempos during sessions or rehearsals.
+As musicians, we are often asked to play at specific tempos during sessions or rehearsals.
 Other times, we may be asked to provide the rough bpm for a specific song or section for the other band members.
 Therefore, it is important to develop your sense of rhythm and tempo so that you can easily estimate the bpm that you need to be playing at.
 This is similar to perfect pitch but for rhythm, where you can instantly tell what bpm a song is in just by listening to it for a couple of seconds.

-It is easy to stay in time when you are playing fast.
+It is easy to stay on time when you are playing fast.
 Slower tempos will exaggerate each beat and make rhythmic variations much more obvious.
 Make sure you remember to practice slowly so you can familiarize yourself with every note.

 If you want to improve your sense of timing on your instrument, try setting your subdivisions so that you have more time in between each click.
-For example, if you are playing eighth notes, try setting your subdivisions to quarter or half notes so that you have to work harder to stay in time and prevent yourself rushing or dragging.
+For example, if you are playing eighth notes, try setting your subdivisions to quarter or half notes so that you have to work harder to stay on time and prevent yourself from rushing or dragging.
 This will train you to not lose the beat even when you don’t have a click or vibration to fall back on.

 While practicing along to a click works fine for scales and exercises, it isn’t very musical.
 In reality, you will most likely be playing along to a drummer during real performances.
-So try playing along to drum loops instead so that you can get used to what it feels like to play with a drummer.
+So try playing along to drum loops instead.
+This allows you to get used to what it feels like to play with a drummer.

-Got a question about the Soundbrenner wearables?
+Got a question about Soundbrenner wearables?
 Reach out to us at [email protected], we’re happy to help!

 Launching a crowdfunding campaign today on Kickstarter, Core 2 by…